How to Tutor Math: 6-Step Method for Independent Tutors (2026)

 - A tablet with a stylus - typing math is slow and unnatural

-- Desmos (free online graphing calculator) — students can see functions come alive
+- Desmos (free graphing calculator) - students see functions come alive

 For both: